namespace portions documentation

 2. choose a not-existing/unique name for the new portion (referred as <portion-name> in the next steps).

-3. run grm --namespace=aedev --project=<portion_name> new-module to register the portion name within the namespace, to create a new project folder aedev_<portion-name> (providing initial project files created from templates) and to get a pre-configured git repository (with the remote already set and the initial files unstaged, to be extended, staged and finally committed).
+4. run cd aedev_<portion-name> to change the current to the working tree root of the new portion project. within the project folder you will find the initial project files created from templates and a pre-configured git repository (with the remote already set and the initial files unstaged, to be extended, staged and finally committed).

 6. fans of TDD are then coding unit tests in the prepared test module test_aedev_<portion-name>.py, situated within the tests sub-folder of your new code project folder.